 Text Alignment, Indent, and Direction

-- Left to right, or Right to left: Useful for formatting some languages.
+- Left to right (default) or right to left for formatting languages.

 Math and Formula Tools